MANPR840/MockInsurancePremiumQuoteUI/README.md

 On successful start , it would show a url 'http://localhost:61385/' open this url in a browser

-## Make sure Mock API is up and running in another instance of visual studio
+## Before testing UI in browser, make sure Mock API is up and running in another instance of visual studio

 Submit a quote on UI